 Yes, miso paste contains fermented soybean paste that can reduce the risk of breast cancer.
 It also has vitamin E and antioxidants.
 Seaweed, which is used in miso paste helps in lowering blood pressure.
 Another benefit of Miso soup is that it increases the strength of your immune system to fight any kind of illness.

 As you can see, this traditional Japanese soup has multiple benefits.
 It surely helps in losing weight but not directly.
 It boosts your energy which is essential for workouts.
 Which is a crucial part of weight loss.
 It can also be a very good choice for your dinner.
-Because of its being lighter in calories you can consume miso soup instead of high-calorie food.
+Because it’s being lighter in calories you can consume miso soup instead of high-calorie food.

-However, the soup contains a high amount of sodium which might be a concern of some people.
+However, the soup contains a high amount of sodium which might be a concern for some people.
 As mentioned earlier if your doctor advises you to stay away from such food, then please don’t consume miso soup.
 Miso soup is very lighter in calories which means it cannot satisfy our hunger.

 That’s why having miso soup only at night would be a very good choice.
 Otherwise, at lunch, you would end up eating a whole pizza, as it does not satisfy your hunger.

-Ingredients of Miso Soup
+Ingredients for Miso Soup